dayofai/dayof/apps/honoken/context/plan-db.md

    - Drizzle relations for joins where useful
    - Type exports for `$inferSelect`/`$inferInsert` so downstream services have strong typing
 2. Export wallet schema from `packages/database/schema/index.ts` and include in the shared `schema` object.
-3. Generate and apply migrations from the shared database package (Drizzle V2), targeting Neon.
+3. Generate migrations from the shared database package (Drizzle V2); applying to Neon will be done later.
 4. Update Honoken to import `db` and `schema` from `database` package and replace local schema imports/usages.
 5. Implement ETag-on-write helpers and refactor middleware to read-only behavior.
 6. Optionally add an admin dev endpoint to trigger APNs for a pass.